NBA-Highlights of Sunday's NBA games

 Kings 98, Clippers 97

-Willie Cauley-Stein scored on a put-back with 1.8 seconds remaining, allowing visiting Sacramento to stun the Los Angeles Clippers.
+Willie Cauley-Stein scored on a putback with 1.8 seconds remaining, allowing the Sacramento Kings to stun the Los Angeles Clippers 98-97 at Staples Center on Sunday.

 Hornets 120, Suns 106